Rep. Lalani, Suleman

 Biography

-Rep. Lalani is quadruple board certified in Internal Medicine, Geriatric Medicine, and Hospice and Palliative Medicine by the American Board of Internal Medicine.
-He is also a Certified Medical Director, credentialed by the American Board of Post-Acute and Long-Term Care.
-He has served in leadership roles with numerous professional, medical, faith, and nonprofit organizations, including the Alzheimer’s Association, Aga Khan Foundation USA, Multiple Sclerosis Society, Fort Bend Rainbow Room, and the Exchange Club of Fort Bend.
+He is board certified in Internal Medicine, Geriatric Medicine, and Hospice and Palliative Medicine, is a Certified Medical Director, and has held leadership roles with multiple health and community organizations such as the Alzheimer’s Association, Aga Khan Foundation USA, the Multiple Sclerosis Society, the Fort Bend Rainbow Room, and the Exchange Club of Fort Bend.
+He lives in Sugar Land with his wife and three children.